-Recently, the U.S. Citizenship and Immigration Services launched a new service on its website for immigrants who seek to become citizens.
+In 2010, looking to the future, the U.S. Citizenship and Immigration Services (USCIS) launched a new service on its website for immigrants who seek to become citizens.

 Entitled the Citizenship Resource Center, the government’s new feature seeks to help immigrants better understand the naturalization process and their future responsibilities as U.S. citizens.